jlleongarcia/jlleongarcia/content/blog/concepts-GCP.md

 ---
-title: "A closer look to GCP"
+title: "A closer look to Google Cloud Platform"
 date: 2025-02-15
 draft: false
 tags: ["dev"]
 description: 'Learning more about GCP.
-Compared with other clouds.'
+Compared with other Clouds and onprem.'
 url: 'understanding-google-cloud-platform'
 ---